bgachara/notes/language_ref/rust_ref.md

 ## Rust Project Structure

 - Workspace > Package > Crate > Module > Src file(function).
+- Modules - code within have their own unique namespace, can be nested within one another.
-- Crate - unit of code sharing across Rust., either a binary or library.
+- Crate - unit of code sharing across Rust., either a binary or library, made up of multiple modules.
 - Workspace - set of packages that share a Cargo.lock file.
 - Comes with a standard library consisting of language primitives and commonly used functions, but it is small compared to other languages.
 - Thus need to rely on external libraries: *dependencies*